benders5e/benders5e/waterbender.md

 *Cost: 1 chi (2 chi)*
 *Prerequisite: 4th level*
 You form water into a blade shape and freeze it.
 While you maintain concentration, this blade maintains its form and can be used as a weapon.
 It has the stats of a longsword, but deals an additional 1d4 cold damage on a hit.<!--maybe allow two shortswords as well--> You must spend 2 chi to make an attack with this weapon.

+#### Water Blade
+*Cost: 2 chi*
+The next time you successfully hit a creature with a bending attack, you channel your inner chi to rapidly shape water into a sharp point or edge for a split second when you make contact with the target.
+The attack deals an additional 1d4 slashing damage.

+If the target is wearing armor and you roll a 15 or higher to hit, this gash weakens the armor sufficiently to cause the target's AC to decrease by 1 until they repair the damage done to their armor.

+#### Ice Creeper
+*Cost: 2 chi*
+You send a ray of ice across the ground streaking towards a target of your choice within range.
+The target must succeed on a Dexterity Saving Throw or be Restrained as their feet are frozen in place.

 #### Water Jet
 *Cost: 2 chi*